AdamScherlis/adamscherlis.github.io/posts/huffman/index.md

 date: 2025-11-08
 ---

 Huffman coding is a method for constructing optimal prefix codes!

-A prefix code is something
+## Codes and trees

 As previously alluded to on this blog, a code represents an implicit set of beliefs about the frequency distribution of different kinds of text.
 Longer codewords represent lower implied frequencies.
 Prefix codes give each symbol in the alphabet a fixed codeword with a fixed length, so the implied beliefs include "the probability of a symbol is independent of whatever came before it"; this is obviously not true, but it simplifies the encoding and decoding process immensely.
 Prefix codes are designed so that no delimiters are needed between codewords; no codeword is a prefix of another, so it's never ambiguous whether you've reached the end of an encoded symbol.